Eating clean isn’t rocket science; it’s planning! Get all my secrets for healthy eating, and a two week eating clean meal plan designed for summer.

 - I’m scared of artificial sweeteners, colors, and flavors.
 I’m not kidding; avoid them like the plague!

 - If I understand what’s in it and/or how it’s made, then I generally will eat it.

 - Natural sugars like honey and pure maple syrup are worth the cost and are great things to learn how to use.
 No need to figure out all those crazy natural sweeteners when bees and trees got us covered.

 - You don’t need a health food store to eat well… a back-to-basics method goes a long way.

 - I don’t want to eat whole wheat cake with zucchini and agave for my birthday.
 We enjoy “normal” sugary treats when we have them.

 - I’d much rather have my kids eat my butter, sugar, and white flour chocolate chip cookies than anything made with a box of sugar-free Jell-O. I’m more scared of all that fake stuff than normal old flour, sugar, chocolate, and butter.

 - I don’t tell my kids they can’t have things when they are out of our house.
 Fruit snacks at play group?
 Sure.
 Cheetos at Grandma’s?
-Pop at the friend’s party?
-Ok.
-I do however try to make sure what they get in my house is good for them (80% of the time).
-I don’t buy otter-pops, fruit snacks, or soda.
-It’s never in the house and we never eat them here.
+Go for it.
+I do however, try to make sure what they get in my house is good for them, 80% of the time.

 - Why am I telling you all this?
 Because it’s something I feel passionately about and want to share with you: I want you to do it, too!
 Healthy, local, and sustainable food practices are good for you, your family, your community, and our world.
 What’s not to love?!